shizuka/shizuka.github.io/about/index.md

 # what is this vortal cord?

 Everyone has a site.
 You aren't really a citizen of the internet until you have a place you can call home.
-For years I've operated a server out of my bedroom, mostly to tinker with, try to learn some Linux.
+For years I've [operated a server][boxen] out of my bedroom, mostly to tinker with, try to learn some Linux.
 Its main purpose is to play host to my IRC client, for logging and a constant presence in the channel.
 The ability to serve pages, or games, is a bonus.

 This is the fifth generation of my personal site.
 The first was a barebones html with a few links to other projects.
 The second was a GetSimple CMS